-A Licence to Construct and Operate a Pipeline must be obtained by the proponent and is to be approved by the Minister.
+A Licence to Construct and Operate a Pipeline must be obtained by the proponent and this decision can only be made by the Minister.
 This includes the approval of a Consultation Plan and land access, either by agreement or compulsory acquisition.
 An application for a pipeline licence must be made in an approved form.

-A Safety Management Plan (SMP) is required prior to construction of any pipeline.
-This is administered by Energy Safety Victoria (ESV).
+A Safety Management Plan (SMP) is required prior to constructing and operating a pipeline.
+This is administered by Energy Safe Victoria (ESV).

-An approved Consultation Plan is required prior to a proponent giving notice to each land owner and occupier of intention to enter land or of a pipeline corridor.
-The purpose of the plan is to set out the information that the proponent is to provide to owner and occupiers affected by the proposed pipeline.
+An approved Consultation Plan is required prior to a proponent giving notice to each land owner and occupier of an intention to enter land or of a pipeline corridor.
+The plan sets out the information that the proponent is to provide to owner and occupiers affected by the proposed pipeline.